-The ISAs have been developed with the focus on Auditing of Financial Statements, while the focus of SCAs is on Auditing of Cost Statements.
-Hence, certain changes are globally introduced in the SCAs.
-These are:
+The ISAs have been developed with focus on Auditing of Financial Statements, while the focus of SCAs is on Auditing of Cost Statements.
+Hence, following changes are introduced across all the SCAs:

-- Change of 'terms' used in the ISAs that have corresponding meaning in cost audit vis-àvis financial audit, such as Auditor with Cost Auditor, Audit with Cost Audit, Financial Statements with Cost Statements, Financial Reporting with Cost Reporting, Audit Procedures with Cost Audit Procedures, Auditor's Responsibility with Cost Auditor's Responsibility, etc.; - Corresponding modification in definitions of certain similar terms; examples used; and in the Application Guidance - Unlike the practice followed in ISAs, definitions of all 'terms' relevant to this SCA are reproduced.
+- Change of 'terms' used in the ISAs that have corresponding meaning in cost audit visà-vis financial audit, such as Auditor with Cost Auditor, Audit with Cost Audit, Financial Statements with Cost Statements, Financial Reporting with Cost Reporting, Audit Procedures with Cost Audit Procedures, Auditor's Responsibility with Cost Auditor's Responsibility, etc.; - 2.
+Corresponding modification in definitions of similar terms, examples used and in the Application Guidance; - 3.
+Unlike the practice followed in ISAs, definitions of all 'terms' relevant to this SCA are reproduced.